 and does not contribute to the first-order perturbation.
 Therefore, only the pairs of the form ${ \yng(2) }-{ \yng(1)}$ or ${ \yng(1) }-{ \yng(2)}$ can contribute to the effective Hamiltonian.
 To investigate the action of the hopping operator onto the above pair, it is convenient to use the following expressions of the fermion operators $\tilde{c}_{i}^{\alpha}$ and $\tilde{c}_{\alpha,i}^{\dagger}$ projected onto the ground-state manifold:

 \begin{widetext}

-In writing down the effective Hamiltonian, we also need to keep track of the sign factors arising from the fermion exchange.
-Fortunately, for open boundary condition, no extra sign appears in the subspace considered here, and we obtain the following effective Hamiltonian:
+In writing the effective Hamiltonian, we also need to keep track of the sign factors arising from the fermion exchange.
+Fortunately, for open boundary conditions, no extra sign appears in the subspace considered here, and we obtain the following effective Hamiltonian:

 Obviously, all the non-zero off-diagonal matrix elements appearing here are negative when $t > 0$.
 In the cold-atom realization, $t$ is positive and this condition is satisfied from the outset.
-When the system is periodic, the hopping across the boundary yields a fermion sign $(-1)^{\mathcal{N}_{\text{c}}-1}$ that necessitates an additional condition $\mathcal{N}_{\text{c}}=\text{odd}$ for the non-positivity. \end{widetext}
+When the system is periodic, hopping across the boundary yields a fermion sign $(-1)^{\mathcal{N}_{\text{c}}-1}$ that necessitates an additional condition $\mathcal{N}_{\text{c}}=\text{odd}$ for the non-positivity. \end{widetext}